-California State Law AB 341 (2011) requires commercial entities that generate 4 or more cubic yards of waste per week and all multi-family complexes of 5 or more units to implement recycling programs.
-To schedule a FREE Waste Assessment to start or improve a recycling program at your facility please call Salinas Valley Recycles (831) 775-3000.
+California State Law AB 341 (2011) requires businesses that generate 4 or more cubic yards of waste per week and multi-family complexes with 5 or more units to implement recycling programs.
+To schedule a FREE waste assessment to start or improve a recycling program at your business or multi-family complex, call (831) 775-3000.

-For more information about the mandatory commercial recycling law, visit the CalRecycle website.
+For more information about the mandatory commercial recycling law, visit CalRecycle’s website.

 Mandatory Commercial Organics Recycling